Aaron2599/Discord-Token-Decrypt/README.md

 # Discord-Token-Decrypt
-a discord token logger written in go that decrypts and logs tokens
+A discord token logger written in Go

 # How To Use
 ```go